perathambkk/probabilistic-lexicon-classification/README.md

-# Unsupervised Learning for Lexicon-Based Classification
+# A Python3 compatible fork of Unsupervised Learning for Lexicon-Based Classification

 This is the implementation from the eponymous AAAI 2017 paper.
+Please cite
+Eisenstein, Jacob.
+"Unsupervised learning for lexicon-based classification."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 31.
+No. 1.
+2017.
+\cite{@inproceedings{eisenstein2017unsupervised,
+  title={Unsupervised learning for lexicon-based classification}, author={Eisenstein, Jacob}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={31}, number={1}, year={2017}
+}

 It includes:

 - My code
 - The Bing Liu lexicon (https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html)